microsoft/Genomics-Quickstart/03-Nextflow-Azure/README.md

 }
 ```

-Create a container called **cbcrg-eu** and then copy the **ggal** folder from the local cloned folder from Github into the container on Azure.
+Create a container called **cbcrg-eu** and then copy the **data/ggal** folder from the local cloned folder from Github into the container on Azure.
 All the files referenced by this pipeline will be in that folder.
 If everything is properly configured, running the following command will kickoff the pipeline on Azure.
 Nextflow will print out the output on the console, but you can also log into the portal or use **Azure Batch Explorer** to check the progress of your job.
 FYI, this job will take about 10 minutes to complete.

 ```bash
 ./nextflow run rnatoy -w az://cbcrg-eu/work